serika-dev/Terms-Privacy/Terms.md

 ## 8. Account Suspension and Termination

-Schoolsquid reserves the right, in its sole discretion, to suspend or terminate user accounts, including but not limited to, for the following reasons:
+Schoolsquid reserves the right, in its sole discretion, to suspend, restrict, or terminate user accounts, temporarily or permanently, including but not limited to, for the following reasons:

 - **Violation of Terms**: Any violation of these Terms, policies, or applicable laws.

 - **Fraudulent Activity**: Initiating chargebacks, engaging in fraudulent transactions, or providing false payment information.

-- **Prohibited Content**: Uploading or distributing content that is illicit or violates the intellectual property rights of others.
+- **Prohibited Content**: Uploading or distributing content that is illicit, illegal, or violates the intellectual property rights of others.

 - **Policy Violations**: Repeated breaches of Platform guidelines, engaging in disruptive behaviors, or using the Platform in a manner deemed detrimental to other users or Schoolsquid.

 - **Age Violation**: Discovery of users who do not meet the age requirement of 16 years or older.
+- **Failure to Comply with Local Laws**: Using the Platform in a manner that violates the laws of your jurisdiction, even if such conduct is not illegal in the Netherlands.

+Suspension or termination may occur without prior notice and may include the immediate removal of content, revocation of access to Services, and forfeiture of any subscription or payment without refund.
 Termination is final and includes forfeiture of access to your account, data, and any associated content.
 Schoolsquid shall not be liable for any consequences resulting from the suspension or termination of accounts.
+We reserve the right to cooperate fully with law enforcement and regulatory authorities in any jurisdiction.

 ---